 After the presentation(s) there will be a live Q&A session with the speakers.

 Since the beginning of his career, Tim has worked with many standards bodies, including USB-IF, PCI-SIG, CXL Consortium and of course MIPI Alliance.
-Through his work he has held multiple positions, including USB Power Delivery Compliance chairman and various vice chair and contributor positions.
-These positions have not only provided great experience, but they also position Tim to be able to expand I3C into new areas moving forward.
+Through his work, he has held multiple positions, including USB Power Delivery Compliance chairman, and various vice chair and contributor positions.
+These positions have not only provided great experience, but they also have positioned him to be able to expand I3C into new areas moving forward.
 Tim holds a bachelor of science degree in electrical and computer engineering from Oregon State University.